How to Install ImageMagick on Ubuntu (26.04, 24.04, 22.04)

 magick mogrify -format png *.jpg

 The mogrify subcommand modifies files in place.
-As a result, the original JPG files remain unchanged while new PNG versions are created alongside them.
+The original JPG files remain unchanged while new PNG versions are created alongside them.
 For more complex batch operations, combine ImageMagick with find -exec to process files matching specific criteria across nested directories.
 For more examples and advanced techniques, see Examples of ImageMagick Usage.

 Remove APT Installation

-If you installed ImageMagick via APT, simply remove it with:
+If you installed ImageMagick via APT, remove the package and clean up unused dependencies:

 sudo apt remove imagemagick